rawhasan/wordpress-lemp-server/set-permissions/set-permissions.md

 ## 🔐 Security Notes

-- Avoid using `777` permissions at all costs.
+- Avoid using `777` permissions — they are unsafe and unnecessary.
-- `uploads` directory must remain writable by PHP (via `www-data`) to allow media uploads from the WP admin.
+- Both `uploads` and `cache` directories must be writable by PHP to avoid file permission errors in WordPress.
-- Other directories should **not** be exposed publicly via Nginx.
+- All other folders are restricted from web access by default and should not be publicly exposed.
-- Ownership should be consistent with how you're deploying or editing files (e.g., SSH/SFTP via your user).
+- Ownership ensures your SSH user can manage files via SFTP, and `www-data` can serve and write via Nginx/PHP.